sous-chefs/elasticsearch/README.md

 currently two ways to install -- `:package`, which downloads the appropriate package from elasticsearch.org and uses the package manager to install it, and `:tarball` which downloads a tarball from elasticsearch.org and unpacks it in /usr/local on the system.
-The resource name is not used for anything in particular.
 This resource also comes with a `:remove` action which will remove the package or directory elasticsearch was unpacked into.

 You may always specify a download_url and/or download_checksum, and you may include `%s` which will be replaced by the version parameter you supply.